deveshdevfauzdar/THE-DATE-CREW/README.md

 **How AI is Used**
 AI is deeply integrated into the matchmaking workflow across four primary features: Compatibility Analysis, Match Insights (Green/Red flags), Profile Summaries, and an Introduction Email Generator.
 To guarantee an uninterrupted experience during evaluation, the AI module is built with a Graceful Fallback Engine.
 If an `OPENAI_API_KEY` is provided in `.env.local`, the app securely calls GPT-4o-mini via Next.js server routes.
 If no key is present (or if the API fails), the application instantly falls back to an offline, natural-language reasoning generator that synthesizes realistic AI outputs based on the exact datapoints of the profiles.

-## License

-Private and confidential.
-Property of The Date Crew.